You conclude: “It could be that marginal product theory — just like simple-minded talk of incentives — is as much ideology as science.”

 Marginalism follows logically from the green cheese behavioral assumption of constrained optimization HC2.
 What can be said with certainty is that the whole set of Walrasian axioms is methodologically inadmissible.
 By implication, standard marginalistic distribution theory falls flat.

-It is of utmost importance to realize that the concept of marginal productivity is dead.
-So it is a welfare-diminishing waste of time to mention, to criticize, and to discuss it.
+It is of utmost importance to realize that the concept of marginal productivity is long dead.
+So it is a welfare-diminishing waste of time to mention, criticize, and discuss it.

 The root defect of the familiar distribution theories is that the representative economist cannot even tell the difference between income and profit (2012; 2014).
 This is not exactly a noteworthy achievement.